 Proper Gugelhupf is baked in a circular (Bundt) mold with a chimney-like spike in the middle.
 This gives the finished article and each slice its unique shape in the coffee house display cabinet.

 A layered cake, commonly made up of light sponge, soft meringue, jam, and whipped cream (though not as fat-rich as traditional whipped cream).
 First created in Vienna in 1933 by Ludwig Heiner, whose Konditorei chain continues today.

 The invention of the Kardinalschnitte was likely in honour of Theodor Innitzer, Archbishop of the city, who became a Cardinal of the Catholic Church that same year.
 (The story would certainly explain the name.)
 The original recipe did not include whipped cream.

 A very distinctive-looking chocolate almond (heavy) sponge cake, served as a rounded slice and covered on all sides in a chocolate couverture.
 Often decorated with little almond slivers sticking out of it like a hedgehog.

 Rehrücken actually means a saddle of venison.
 If you look for Rehrücken recipes, you’ll find most recommending you serve it with onions and a red wine sauce.
 The name for the cake presumably comes from the similar look to the meat dish.

 The Topfentorte usually consists of three layers: a sponge base, a quark-based filling, and a sponge top.
 Sometimes confused with a cheesecake because of the look and taste of the quark filling.
-Incidentally, Vienna has cheesecakes, too.
+Incidentally, Vienna also has cheesecakes.

 Inside is sponge typically mixed with jam, chocolate and (possibly) nuts for a brown tinge and laced with rum (either the real thing or rum flavouring).